billypatty/Python/README.md

-stuff i did to study. most have explanations.
+stuff i did to study and practice.

 if you have any questions, dm me on discord (sushismurf)